Bye, Bye USC v ND

 USC coach Lincoln Riley, meanwhile, cast doubt on the future of the game.
 “There are some changes that we’ve all just gotta accept, because it’s just part of it right now,” said Riley.

-Notre Dame and USC were on the verge of finalizing a two-year extension in November, Yahoo reports, though USC officials backed off after determining that the timing of the proposed game was punitive given the CFP selection committee’s tendency to emphasize late-season losses.
-USC wanted to play the game in September, a contrast from playing in South Bend in October and Los Angeles in November.
+Yahoo reports that Notre Dame and USC were on the verge of finalizing a two-year extension in November.
+But USC officials backed off due to the delayed timing of the proposed game, which USC feels is punitive and unfair given the extra non- conference cross country travel involved and the CFP selection committee’s tendency to emphasize late-season losses.
+USC wanted to play the game in September every year, a contrast from playing in South Bend in October and Los Angeles in November.
 Notre Dame refused to bend.

 “USC is the only team in the Big Ten to play a nonconference road game after Week 4 in either of the past two seasons,” USC AD Jen Cohen said.
 “USC is also the only team to play a nonconference game after Week 4 in both seasons.”